naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 ### Etcetera

 The ```.ebignore``` and ```.gitignore``` files define which files should be ignored for the production and development environments, respectively.

+## Design Descisions

+For the database, we decided to go with MongoDB Atlas for the purposes of this application.
+It is simple to implement and works really well with Express.

+For the view, we decided to go with EJS because it is really easy to implement since Express routes support templating engines very well.

+For the model, we decided to go with Mongoose (ODM), which obtains the data from MongoDB Atlas and constructs schemas.

+For the controllers and routes, we decided to go with Express because it is a very popular module for implementing routes and middleware.
+In addition, it allows us to render the view using a JavaScript templating engine.

+We originally were thinking of using React.js or some other framework such as Angular for the view, but that required more work than necessary.
+It would have required us to brush up on an external dependency, which would increase the amount of time it takes to produce the product.
+As a result, we went with EJS, which is easily implemented and does not require an extensive learning curve.

+For the future, we will be using AWS S3 service to store the thumbnails for the influencer posts.